The Peace The Friends The Exile The General The Nexus The BuilderThe Throne How To Buy The Timestream Short Fiction Fiction Genres

 1642 - 1649 Third civil war in Ireland among MacCarthy, Reilly/Kent, and O'Neill, and England temporarily breaks loose from her control.

-1649 Control re-established in England when a Kent with some Scottish ancestry becomes the only Englishmen ever to sit on the Emerald throne, marrying into the Reilly clan and helping it to win the civil war.
+1649 Control re-established in England when on Richard Kent (some Scottish ancestry) becomes the only Englishmen ever to sit on the Emerald throne, marrying into the Reilly clan and helping it to win the civil war.

 1672 - 1679 Brian O'Brien IV The great European war between the United Irish Kingdom and the German speaking nations.